debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide/functioning/side-operations/readme.md

 ## Scan collection

-A scan collection is a WIFI or a BLE extra scan used to sense the environment around the tracker, which is done after the usual geolocation and reported via LoRaWAN&trade; just after the position.
+A scan collection is a WIFI or a BLE extra scan used to sense the environment around the tracker, which is done after the usual geolocation and reported via LoRaWAN™ just after the position.
 This feature is used to track equipment and tools for inventory purposes.
 For more information on scan collection, please see [Abeeway firmware: scan collection training](/D-Reference/DocLibrary_R/AbeewayTrackers_R.html#abeeway-firmware-trainings) and [AN-003_ScanCollection](/D-Reference/DocLibrary_R/AbeewayTrackers_R.html#application-notes).

 ## Angle detection